Buying a car?First car

 Test driving a car

-The test drive is your chance to assess every aspect of the car, from how it feels on the road, to making sure all its equipment works correctly.
+The test drive is your chance to assess every aspect of the car, from how it feels on the road to ensuring all its equipment works correctly.

 • Always take a test drive of at least 15 minutes on different types of roads.